CNI Fall 2019 Membership Meeting

 Memory Institutions and Deep Digital Disruption: Beyond the Technical Challenges of Born-digital Preservation, Carol Mandel (Council on Library and Information Resources) and Clifford Lynch (CNI)

-- Ready or Not: Here Comes Voice Search, Twila Camp (University of Oklahoma) and Tim Smith (University of Oklahoma)
+- Ready or Not: Here Comes Voice Search, Carl Grant (for Twila Camp and Tim Smith, University of Oklahoma)

 - Artificial Intelligence: Impacts and Roles for Libraries, Keith Webster (Carnegie Mellon University) and Jason Griffey (National Information Standards Organization)